dtranjack/T2303E/README.md

-# HTML/CSS/JavaScript homework for class T2303E of FPT Aptech.
+# Github repo for assignments and works for class T2303E of FPT Aptech.